 You think your relatives are wild?
 Take a look at nature’s own families

-This Lunar Year is the Year of the Monkey.
-With Family Day coming up, what better way to share facts about the Chinese emblem than with your own tribe?
+With Family Day on the doorstep, what better way to share facts about animals with interesting social structures than with your own tribe?

 Adoption is something that occurs in both the human and animal world.
 Brown-headed cowbirds can lay up to 40 eggs during their mating season, without raising a single chick.
 Instead, they will lay their eggs in nests made by other bird species.
 These species will adopt the cowbird chicks and raise them as their own.